 SECTION 6.
 Nominations for candidates for office, preparation of proposed changes in the Constitution, and the means and methods of handling votes by both mail and direct balloting shall be as set forth in the By-Laws.

 SECTION 7.
 The serving of notices for elections and general meetings shall be as provided for in the By-Laws.

 SECTION 8.
 The rules governing NASG general elections shall be as follows:

 SECTION 9.
 In the election of offices, the candidate receiving the largest number of votes cast for any given office shall be declared the winner.
 In the case of a tie, a majority of the incumbent Board of Trustees shall have the right to cast the deciding vote.
-In the event that there are no contending candidates for all offices up for election and there are no other matters to be decided, it will be assumed that any nominated candidates are elected by acclamation and no ballot will be issued for that election; and, for that election only, Article V, section 3 shall be suspended.
+In the event that there are no contending candidates for all offices up for election and there are no other matters to be decided, a unanimous vote of the election committee, and the two positions not slated for election, i. e. the President and Treasurer, or the Executive Vice-President and Secretary, may declare the candidates are elected by acclamation and no ballot will be issued for that election.
+(Amended 05/2013, 05/2015, 05/2017)

 SECTION 1.
-The nominations for elected officers of the NASG shall be submitted to the Chairman of the Elections Committee in writing, at least six months prior to the general election.
+The nominations for elected officers of the NASG shall be submitted to the Chairman of the Elections Committee in writing by November 15 of the year preceding the election.
 Accompanying the nomination shall be summary of the qualifications of the candidate not to exceed two hundred words.
 The name of any person so submitted shall be placed on the ballot.
+(Amended 08/2018)

 SECTION 2.
 The Elections Committee shall prepare a list of candidates and submit such list to the Secretary at least four months prior to the election.
 Notice of the nominations shall be circulated the Board of Trustees and published prior to the election.